 All staff members are issued a TigerCard which establishes your University affiliation and serves as a photo ID card that certifies their University affiliation for purposes of general identification.
 The TigerCard provides access to a variety of University facilities--such as the Library, athletics facilities (access requires the purchase of a gym pass), McCosh Health Center, the Housing Office, and the Frist Campus Center Ticket Office.
 In addition, the TigerCard may also be used as a debit card to buy food or photocopying services and to gain admittance to those campus buildings which are electronically secured.

 Information about childcare resources in and around the Princeton area can be found at

-The services of the library are available to staff and their family members upon presentation of a valid Princeton University identification card.
+The services of the library are available to employees and their family members upon presentation of a valid Princeton University identification card.
 Users must register at the circulation desk before borrowing for the first time.
-Their Web site is http://library.princeton.edu/).
+For more information, visit http://library.princeton.edu.

 The Davis International Center provides visa and immigration support for international students, faculty, and scholars.
 See http://www.princeton.edu/intlctr/davis-ic-home for more information.